guitarvydas/html-larson/doc/larson.md

 - `monitor.rt`
 - `reverser.rt`

-[See the `rt` project for the full-blown version of the code generator].
+[See the `rt` project for the full-blown version of the code generator.
+It's not necessary to understand the code generator to understand this app.
+It is advised to understand this app first, before looking at the code generator].

 The whole system runs on top of a multi-tasking, message-passing kernel, written in `rt` consisting of `0d.rt` and `stock.rt`.
 The code generator converts the kernel into JS.

 All of the generated code is copied into the file `larson.js`.
 Currently, you must manually copy/paste the generated code (see ../README.md).
-It shouldn't be hard to get the code generator to write the generated code out to `larson.js`, but, I don't yet do this.
+[It shouldn't be hard to get the code generator to actually write the generated code out to `larson.js`, but, I don't yet do this, yet.]

 The drawing `scanner.drawio` is converted to JSON and is, also, included in the generated code.